lixyleon/Rock_Paper_Scissors/README.md

 # Rock_Paper_Scissors
-Rock, paper, scissors game made with javascript
+Rock, paper, scissors game made with javascript.
+The exercise was carried out following the tutorial developed by [carpicoder](https://github.com/carpicoder)

 ## Built With